votchallenge/website/contents/howto/sequences.md

 # How to use different sequences with VOT methodology

-1. Convert your sequences to unified naming convention of VOT %8d.jpg (i.e. 8 digits,  leading with zeros), i.e image names "00000000.jpg", "00000001.jpg", etc.
+1. Convert your sequence to unified naming convention of VOT `%8d.jpg` (i.e. 8 digits,  leading with zeros), i.e image names `00000000.jpg`, `00000001.jpg`, etc.
     In linux, you can use script:
         #!/bin/bash
         t=0;